Law review: China

 In China, there are law reviews run by academics, as well as law reviews run by students.

 The China Law Journal is an attempt to create a legal publication, that is produced from all groups related to law, including lawyers, academics, students, members of the judiciary, procurators and anyone else in related fields with an interest in China.

 India

-Among academic law journals in India, the Journal of Indian Law Institute and the Delhi Law Review published by the Faculty of Law, University of Delhi since 1972 are most prominent and respected among Indian legal scholars and academicians.
-National Law Schools/Universities are now leading the law review publication field, with notable reviews being the NALSAR Student Law Review and the National Law School of India Review and lawbright, eJournal.
+Examples include the NALSAR Student Law Review and the National Law School of India Review.

 Mexico

 The Mexican Law Review, the law review of the National Autonomous University of Mexico, Mexico's preeminent university, is edited by professors and is therefore a closer cousin to peer-reviewed social science journals than to typical student-run law journals.

+Ecuador

+RUPTURA, is the law review of the Law School Association of the Pontifical Catholic University of Ecuador.
+This law review is edited by students who maintain an annual publication standard.
+RUPTURA is considered the oldest magazine in the region.